Professionalism in the speech of people of different professions

 There are three ways to form special words:

 Actually lexical.
 This is the emergence of new special names.
-For example, fishermen from the verb "shkerit" (gut fish) formed the name of the profession - "shkershik".
+For example, fishermen from the verb “shkerit” (to gut fish) formed the name of the profession - “shkershik”.

 Lexico-semantic.
 The emergence of professionalisms by rethinking an already known word, that is, the emergence of a new meaning for it.
-For printers, a hat is not a headdress, but a heading that unites several publications.
-And the pipe for the hunter means nothing more than the tail of a fox.
+For printers, a header is not a headdress, but a heading that unites several publications.
+And a trumpet for a hunter means nothing more than the tail of a fox.

-Lexical and derivational.
-Examples of professionalisms that have arisen in this way are easy to identify, since suffixes or word addition are used for this.
-Everyone knows what a reserve is (a reserve mechanism or a part for something) or an editor-in-chief is an editor-in-chief.
+Lexico-word formation.
+Examples of professionalisms that arose in this way are easy to identify, since they use suffixes or addition of words.
+Everyone knows what a spare wheel is (a backup mechanism or part of something) or a chief editor - editor-in-chief.

 Features of speech and special words

-Despite the seeming limitation in use, professionalisms are found in all.
-You will not surprise anyone with the dryness of the official business style, therefore, professionalisms in it simple function conveying the meaning of the utterance.
+Despite the apparent limitation in use, professionalisms are found in all.
+The dryness of the official business style will not surprise anyone, therefore, professionalisms in it simple function conveying the meaning of an utterance.

 As for scientific speech, professionalism is used here for several reasons:

-For better assimilation of information through the figurativeness of special vocabulary;
+For better assimilation of information through the imagery of special vocabulary;

-They make it possible to quickly memorize the text due to the capacity of concepts;
+They make it possible to quickly remember the text due to the capacity of concepts;

 For journalistic and artistic styles, the use of special words occurs with the same functions: